BitsOfAByte/HoldMyKeys/README.md

 </div>

 ---

-## Quickstart
+## Getting Started
+**Note**: HoldMyKeys has not been tested extensively.
+It is not recommended to use in production until v1.0.0 has been released.

 ### Installation

-`npm i holdmykeys` or `yarn add holdmykeys`
+npm: `npm i holdmykeys`

+Yarn: `yarn add holdmykeys`
-**NOTE:** This package is likely not suitable for production environments and may be very slow with large amounts of data.

 ### Basic Usage
 ```javascript